Key takeaways

 The role of electronic signatures in insurance

-With an electronic signature for insurance workflows, companies can:
+With a properly implemented electronic signature for insurance workflows, your team can:

 - Reduce errors caused by manual data entry or misplaced printed forms

-- Electronic Signature (eSignature): A broad term for any electronic indication of consent or intent to sign a document.
-For example, typing your name, drawing a signature, or clicking an “I Agree” button can be considered as eSignatures.
-It focuses on convenience and smoother workflows.
+- Electronic Signature (eSignature): Any electronic indication of consent or intent to sign — typing your name, drawing a signature, clicking "I Agree."
+Focused on convenience and workflow speed.
+Legally valid under ESIGN and UETA when implemented correctly.

 Key use cases for electronic signatures in insurance

 The application of eSignatures spans the entire insurance lifecycle.
-Below are some of the most impactful use cases:
+Here are the use cases where the operational impact is most significant.

 1. Policy issuance and renewals